-- A. Commercial cannabis operations (including non-profit operations) within the City, at one California licensed cannabis center, which comprise the activities of indoor cultivation, testing or distributor are allowed subject to issuance and maintenance of a valid and current City Commercial Cannabis Operation Permit, other requirements under this chapter, continuing adherence to this entire chapter and all applicable city and state regulations and laws, and issuance and maintenance of a valid and current equivalent state license type listed below, as provided for in Business and Professions Code § 26050: - Type 1A = Cultivation; Specialty indoor; Small.
-Type 2A = Cultivation; Indoor; Small.
+- A. Commercial cannabis operations (including non-profit operations) within the City, at four California licensed cannabis centers, which comprise the activities of indoor cultivation, mixed-light cultivation, manufacturer, testing or distributor are allowed subject to issuance and maintenance of a valid and current City Commercial Cannabis Operation Permit, other requirements under this chapter, continuing adherence to this entire chapter and all applicable city and state regulations and laws, and issuance and maintenance of a valid and current equivalent state license type listed below, as provided for in Business and Professions Code § 26050: - 1.
+Type 1A = Cultivation; Specialty indoor; Small. - 2.
+Type 1B = Cultivation; Specialty mixed-light; Small. - 3.
+Type 2A = Cultivation; Indoor; Small. - 4.
+Type 2B = Cultivation; Mixed-light; Small. - 5.
+Type 3A = Cultivation; Indoor; Medium. - 6.
+Type 3B = Cultivation; Mixed-light; Medium. - 7.
+Type 4 = Cultivation; Nursery.

-- 3. Type 3A = Cultivation; Indoor; Medium.
+- 8. Type 5A = Cultivation; Indoor; Large.

+9. Type 5B = Cultivation; Mixed-light; Large.

-- 4. Type 4 = Cultivation; Nursery.
+- 10. Type 6 = Manufacturer 1.

-- Type 5A = Cultivation; Indoor; Large.
+- 11. Type 7 = Manufacturer 2.

-Type 8 = Testing.
+- 12. Type 8 = Testing.

-- 7. Type 11 = Distributor. - B. The requirements provided by above subsection (A) apply to any similar activities authorized under new or revised state licenses, or any other state authorization, to allow any type, category or classification of cannabis commercial activities which involve the aforementioned activities, or similar operations (including non-profit, collective or cooperative operations).
+- 13. Type 11 = Distributor.

+- B. The requirements provided by above subsection (A) apply to any similar activities authorized under new or revised state licenses, or any other state authorization, to allow any type, category or classification of cannabis commercial activities which involve the aforementioned activities, or similar operations (including non-profit, collective or cooperative operations).

+- C. The California licensed cannabis centers shall be limited to four in total, with two centers available for entitlements under this Code immediately, and then two centers available for entitlements under this Code within six months thereafter.